heatherveva/RegEx-Tutorial/regexmatchurl.md

 ## Author

-I'm Heather Stevens, a burgeoning full stack developer.
-To view my recent projects and developer portfolio, feel free to visit my [GitHub profile](https://github.com/heatherveva).
+I'm Heather Stevens, a developer advocate who is excited to educate and assist software engineers on the usability and versatility of new technologies.
+I have a passion for continuous learning and of the power of trial and error.